 Her voice still echoed in my mind.
-In which of these pools would I find a crocodile lurking, waiting to burst out of the slime at the bottom to grab my leg, or arm, and drag all that awareness of history beneath the ripples of time.
-It would not care about the color of my white ‘mzungu’ skin.
+In which of these pools would I find a crocodile lurking, waiting to burst out of the slime at the bottom to grab my leg, and drag all that awareness of history beneath the ripples of time.
+It wouldn’t care about my white ‘mzungu’ skin.

 Would the darkness of my nurture be enough to make ripples big enough to affect the surface of this wide, flat verdant pool of Eden.
-Or would there be a surge strong enough to budge, or bury, the pebble of my existence.
+Or would there be a surge strong enough to budge and bury the pebble of my existence.

 This uncertainty clouded my mood with gloom.
 Did I still have enough energy, like the flashes of some quartz in a rock, to light up the dimness of a fading life.